 - Small scale alley cropping

-Utilizing windrows of trees on contour and a specific species selection, a system of alley cropping would be developed for rows of annual crops.
+Utilizing windrows of trees on contour and a specific species selection, a system of alley cropping will be developed for rows of annual crops.

 - Home veggie garden